isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-A test should verify that the headers referenced are found via INCLUDES for the `<>` form and in the directory next to the including file for `""`.
+A test should verify that the headers referenced are found via the list of directories searched for include files for the `<>` form and in the directory next to the including file for `""`.

 ### <a name="Rs-namespace"></a>SF.20: Use `namespace`s to express logical structure